1985

 what makes up a true DM fan?" with "Anyone who still gives us the time of

 by any of the other band members, at least not in 1985.
-David simply
+Dave simply

 importance of the heart in a mythical sense, as the part of the body where